{{ result.summaryTitle }}

 PXE

-Preboot Execution Environment, a network boot method that uses DHCP information and boot files.
+Preboot Execution Environment, a network boot process that uses DHCP metadata and boot files before an operating system loads.

 TFTP root

-The directory dnsmasq serves through its built-in read-only TFTP service when PXE/TFTP is enabled.
+The directory served by dnsmasq's TFTP service when network boot support is enabled.